 We have several standard arrangements within which most client work will fit.
 We are happy to discuss your questions and concerns.

 In most cases, a retainer (deposit) is set based on the amount of work we predict will be necessary for a particular legal action, or for legal work over a period of time.
 The retainer is deposited into an attorney trust account.
 Hourly fees for legal work and costs are charged against your balance each month, and a detailed statement of the work performed is provided to you.
 Retainers are set by Managing Attorney Joan M. Swartz.

 Certain types of work we perform on a fixed fee basis.
 This type of fee arrangement is best suited to single transactions, such as estate planning or creating a new business entity.

 Attorneys and staff bill hourly for your work in segments of .20 hours.
 Rates are discussed in advance and written into your engagement letter.
 You have access to your attorney for advice and do not have funds tied up in an annual or monthly retainer arrangement.
 Monthly payments are due 10 days after billing.

-On occasion other fee arrangements are considered, such as a contingency, where the firm is paid a certain percentage of any settlement or award from the court (typically 33% to 50%) and the client receives the remainder.
+On occasion other fee arrangements are considered, such as a contingency, where the firm is paid a certain percentage of any settlement or award from the court (typically 40% or greater) and the client receives the remainder.
 Contingency arrangements are considered on a case-by-case basis.
 Many cases are not conducive to contingency fee arrangements.
 This is a higher risk fee arrangement, as such we use it when success is likely and there are funds to pay any judgment or settlement, like insurance money or a well-funded company.